 In addition, do pin and share my DIY Easter basket.
 Help others see the potential in the little things.

-Up next, this vintage tray is a bit dingy, dated, and ready for a brand new life.
-See the after HERE.
+Up next, this vintage tray is a bit dingy, dated, and ready for a brand-new life – come see the after HERE.

 Also, more spring inspiration like this DIY Easter centerpiece: